BryceStandley/TNAH-Minimal/README.md

 ## Wiki

-Visit the [wiki](https://github.com/BryceStandley/TNAH/wiki) to read up on example applications, build instructions and much more!
-You can also visit our [Documentaion](https://brycestandley.github.io/TNAH/) page to view our [Doxygen](https://www.doxygen.nl/index.html) generated output.
+Visit the [wiki](/wiki/) to read up on example applications, build instructions and much more!
+You can also visit our [Documentaion](docs/index.html) page to view our [Doxygen](https://www.doxygen.nl/index.html) generated output.

 ## Goals

 The goal of the TNAH engine is to provide a simple yet powerful application engine not only targeting game development but also any application you can think of!
 Some goals moving forward:

 1. Remove any unnecessary components originally created for the original university build.
-2. Remove frictionless collisions and revert back to using all of ReactPhysics3D for physics simulation.
-3. Major code clean up.
+2. Major code clean up.
 (Many corners were cut when deadlines were approching)
-4. Transition the engine to a dynamic library for easy distribution/integration.
+3. Transition the engine to a dynamic library for easy distribution/integration.
-5. Add proper application build runtimes.
+4. Add proper application build runtimes.
-6. Rewrite a large portion of Doxygen comments.
+5. Rewrite a large portion of Doxygen comments.

 ## LFS